xavierholt/recipes/Tapsilog.md

 - 1 egg per serving

 Fry the marinated steak over high heat until brown.
 Serve over garlic rice.
 Top with a fried egg.
-This goes wonderfully with atachara, or [pickled papaya][1].
+This goes wonderfully with atachara or [pickled papaya][1].